vvgomes/predicado/README.md

 validate :: (validations, target) -> Validation
 ```

 Its first argument `validations` is an array of validation objects, each containing an `error` property and a `predicate` property.
 An error could be any arbitrary object of function that will populate the validation results in case of failure.
 The predicate is a function to be called agains the `target` data structure.
-In the example above, there are two validations, one for checking the presence of an email property and another for check the presence of a password property in the target object.
+In the example above, there are two validations, one to check the presence of an email property and another one to check the presence of a password property in the target object.

 The result returned by the `validation` function is a [`Validation`](https://github.com/folktale/data.validation) container.
 The `Validation` concrete instances are of two possible subtypes: `Success` or `Failure`.
-When all of the predicates are `true` for a given target then the `validate` returns a `Success` instance with the target object in it.
-Otherwise, it returns a `Failure` instance which holds a list of all the corresponding errors.
+When all of the predicates are `true` for a given target then `validate` returns a `Success` instance wrapping the target object.
+Otherwise it returns a `Failure` instance holding a list of all the corresponding errors.

-From there you can manipulate the results by following the [`Validation`](https://github.com/folktale/data.validation) API.
+From there you can manipulate the validation result by following the [`Validation`](https://github.com/folktale/data.validation) API.
 Here is an example:

 ```javascript
 const onSuccess = user => "This user is totally valid!";
 const onFailure = errors => "A valid user:\n" + errors.map(e => "* " + e).join("\n");

 const message = validate(validations, invalidUser).fold(onFailure, onSuccess);

 console.log(message);
 // => A valid user:
 // => * Must have an email.